 • assists United States Attorney's offices and state and local prosecutors in the prosecution of criminal cases arising from DOL agency civil investigations

-Attorneys employed by the Boston Regional Solicitor's Office may be called upon to handle matters in any of the Department of Labor's program areas.
-Most work performed in this region arises out of investigative activity by the Occupational Safety and Health Administration (including Whistleblower), the Employee Benefits Security Administration, the Wage and Hour Division, and the Office of Federal Contract Compliance Programs.
+Boston Regional Solicitor's Office attorneys may be called upon to handle matters in any of the Department's program areas.
+Most work performed in this region arises out of investigative activity by the Occupational Safety and Health Administration (including Whistleblower), the Wage and Hour Division, the Employee Benefits Security Administration, and the Office of Federal Contract Compliance Programs.
 Among the industries we often deal with are construction, restaurants, temporary staffing agencies, insurance companies, and financial services companies.
 We frequently handle cases involving:

-• vulnerable workers misclassified as independent contractors or otherwise victimized by predatory employment practices
+• workers misclassified as independent contractors or otherwise harmed by predatory employment practices

-• financial institution and insurance company service providers to pension and welfare plans
+• service providers to pension and welfare plans

 OUR ACCOMPLISHMENTS: